tillbiskup/evedata/docs/architecture.rst

 dataset.dataset module
 ~~~~~~~~~~~~~~~~~~~~~~

 Currently, the idea is to model the dataset close to the dataset in the ASpecD framework, as the core interface to all processing, analysis, and plotting routines in the ``radiometry`` package, and with a clear focus on automatically writing a full history of each processing and analysis step.
+Reproducibility and history are concerns of the ``radiometry`` package, the ``dataset.dataset`` module should nevertheless allow for a rather straight-forward mapping to the ASpecD-inspired dataset structure.

 .. figure:: uml/evedata.dataset.dataset.*